Climate and Average Weather Year Round in Camden Maine, United States

-In Camden, the summers are comfortable, the winters are freezing and windy, and it is partly cloudy year round.
+In Camden, the summers are comfortable; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 14°F to 75°F and is rarely below -1°F or above 83°F.

 Based on the tourism score, the best time of year to visit Camden for warm-weather activities is from late June to early September.

-The warm season lasts for 3.4 months, from June 6 to September 18, with an average daily high temperature above 66°F. The hottest day of the year is July 26, with an average high of 75°F and low of 59°F.
+The warm season lasts for 3.4 months, from June 6 to September 18, with an average daily high temperature above 66°F. The hottest month of the year in Camden is July, with an average high of 74°F and low of 59°F.

-The cold season lasts for 3.3 months, from December 5 to March 15, with an average daily high temperature below 39°F. The coldest day of the year is January 29, with an average low of 14°F and high of 30°F.
+The cold season lasts for 3.3 months, from December 5 to March 15, with an average daily high temperature below 39°F. The coldest month of the year in Camden is January, with an average low of 15°F and high of 31°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.